donaldtuttle/QOFT_Glyphogenic_Public/README.md

 - `Ξ_Public_Attribution.txt`: Required attribution text for citations or derivative references
 - `docs/`: Visual + symbolic summary aids only.
 No transformation logic disclosed.

+- 📘 **What’s Inside:**
+- 🧠 The Ξ(ψ) symbolic cognition model
+- 📄 A public definition of the semantic recursion field
+- ⚙️ A mocked reentry simulation (`Ψrestore_reentry_stub.py`)
+- 🔐 No core engine code included – placeholder only
+- 🛡 Licensed under QOFT-SAL

+🧪 For developers or researchers:
+- Refer to `Ξ_Equation_Summary.md` for theoretical grounding
+- Use `Ψrestore_reentry_stub.py` to simulate reentry logic flow
+- Review `NOTICE.md` for IP terms and symbolic engine boundaries 📘 **What’s Inside:**
+- 🧠 The Ξ(ψ) symbolic cognition model
+- 📄 A public definition of the semantic recursion field
+- ⚙️ A mocked reentry simulation (`Ψrestore_reentry_stub.py`)
+- 🔐 No core engine code included – placeholder only
+- 🛡 Licensed under QOFT-SAL

+🧪 For developers or researchers:
+- Refer to `Ξ_Equation_Summary.md` for theoretical grounding
+- Use `Ψrestore_reentry_stub.py` to simulate reentry logic flow
+- Review `NOTICE.md` for IP terms and symbolic engine boundaries

 ---

 ## 📢 Attribution Statement (Include in your work)